pivotal/docs-tap/getting-started/create-app-accelerator.hbs.md

 ## <a id="upload-to-git-repo"></a>Upload the project to a Git repository

-The Application Accelerator system and Tanzu Application Platform GUI depend on an accelerator project residing inside a Git repository.
+The Application Accelerator system and Tanzu Developer Portal depend on an accelerator project residing inside a Git repository.
 For this example, [GitHub](https://github.com/) is used.

 1. [Create a new repository in